 The summer is here, school is out, and families are planning vacations.
-If you’re taking a family trip in the RV, make Marshall, Illinois, one of your stops.
+If you’re taking a family trip in the RV, make Marshall, Illinois, one of your stops, and come visit.
 In fact, there are so many great things to do and see in Illinois, so visit or plan a staycation if you’re from here.

 If you like to travel in your recreational vehicle, have you heard of Harvest Hosts?
 For a small membership fee, you can visit locations all over the country and boondock for free.
 From farms to attractions, to breweries and wineries, and… you guessed it, there is an excellent Harvest Host location right in Marshall.

 The Castle Finn Vineyard & Winery has three spaces in the front of the winery that they offer to RV’s (up to 45ft in length) Sunday through Thursday nights.
 There is no cost to boondock, but they do ask that you consider buying some of their excellent 15+ varieties of wine ranging from dry to fruit sweet and sparkling.
 Bring Fido; pets are welcome too.

 This small family-owned winery is nestled back off the beaten path.
 It sits on a beautiful open area with a pond, woods, and their vineyard.
 They have outdoor seating on the patio or picnic tables around the pond for you to enjoy that glass or bottle of wine.

 Whether you love to camp or want to enjoy a great state park, Marshall has one of the best.
 Lincoln Trail State Park offers two Class A campgrounds with something for every type of camper, including all the amenities of home: electricity, showers, tables, water, toilet facilities, and a sanitary dumping station.
 Instead of getting up close and personal with nature without modern conveniences, they offer a Class C camping area for tents.